 Achieving a big goal can be intimidating, but visualizing all the different steps is its own challenge.
 If you’re here, it’s likely that you’re looking for an explanation of the DevOps roadmap, i.e., how can you become a DevOps engineer.

-The field of web development is not nearly as expansive as the background knowledge that’s needed to work across the DevOps lifecycle.
-This makes the DevOps roadmap even more critical to ensure you understand the job requirements and stay on track to landing a DevOps engineer role.
+The background knowledge needed to work across the DevOps lifecycle is expansive and complicated.
+This makes the DevOps roadmap even more critical to ensure you understand the requirements of the job and stay on track to landing a DevOps engineer role.

 So, how do you become a DevOps engineer?
 Let's start by looking at the DevOps career roadmap.

 The DevOps Roadmap

 Before we continue, let's take a moment to examine the DevOps roadmap below.

 You'll notice that the DevOps roadmap covers a lot of concepts within software development.
 That's because DevOps covers the entire software creation and maintenance process from development to operations, which spans the entire technology stack.
 This roadmap contains lots of great details, but as we plot our course together, we'll focus on the main pathway and discuss each step in detail.

 - Study operating systems.

 - Adopt Continuous Integration/Continuous Deployment tools.